torvalds/linux/Documentation/admin-guide/blockdev/paride.rst

 2. Using pata_parport subsystem
 ===============================

-While configuring the Linux kernel, you may choose either to build the pata_parport drivers into your kernel, or to build them as modules.
+While configuring the GNU/Linux kernel, you may choose either to build the pata_parport drivers into your kernel, or to build them as modules.

 In either case, you will need to select "Parallel port IDE device support"